 - hiding or lying about the cost of purchases

 - feeling overwhelmed

 - keen to learn tools and strategies

-Whether you need support with reducing or stopping your shopping splurges altogether, you’re in the right place.
+If you'd like to learn more about what's behind your shopping splurges, you’re in the right place.
 Dr DeClutter works with you at your pace, focussing on your goals while providing accountability and encouragement.
 Here you’ll gain the tools and awareness to manage your spending habits realistically.